Low Calorie Brownies

 A stack of three rich chocolate brownies sits on a white plate next to a coffee cup and forks.

-This recipe is what happens when you want to eat brownies daily but don’t want to blow through a thousand calories doing it.
+This recipe is what happens when you want brownies on a Tuesday night but don’t want a thousand calories coming with them.

 Youtube